MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ---
 title: Performance efficiency in your IoT workload
-description: See guidance and recommendations that apply to the performance efficiency pillar in an IoT workload.
+description: See guidance and recommendations that apply to the performance efficiency pillar in a well-architected IoT workload.
-author: dominicbetts
+author: asergaz
-ms.author: dobett
+ms.author: sergaz
-ms.date: 09/30/2022
+ms.date: 12/14/2022
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected
+ms.custom:
+  - engagement-fy23
+products:
+  - azure-iot
+categories:
+  - iot
 ---

 # Performance efficiency in your IoT workload

-IoT systems include device, edge, and cloud components, and range from millions of small devices connected to the cloud to industrial solutions where a few powerful servers are gateways for cloud connectivity.
-The number of devices, their physical and geographical placement, and the number of messages they send or receive are a few of the factors that define the performance efficiency of an IoT workload.
+IoT solutions include device, edge and cloud components, and range from millions of small devices connected to the cloud to industrial solutions where a few powerful servers are gateways for cloud connectivity.
+The number of devices, their physical and geographical placement, and the number of messages they send or receive are some of the factors that define the performance efficiency of an IoT workload.

 Performance efficiency also includes an IoT workload's ability to scale efficiently to meet demands.
 A benefit of the cloud is geographical availability and the ability to scale services on demand, with little or no application downtime.

-## Assess performance efficiency in your IoT workload

-To assess your IoT workload against the Well-Architected Framework Performance Efficiency pillar, complete the performance efficiency questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
-After the assessment identifies key performance efficiency recommendations for your IoT solution, use the following content to help implement the recommendations.

-## Principles

 Performance efficiency represents performance relative to resource use under stated conditions.
 Performance efficiency measures how well a product or system, when performing its functions, meets requirements for: